All Episodes

 Because people have figured out in his home state that he's frankly useless and pathetic and lazy and spineless and without a backbone and can't keep a promise.

-Uh you know, those expectations were put way out of whack.
+Those expectations were put way out of whack.

 Why should Donald Trump be able to shake that whole thing up?

-Sorry, that's the swamp.
+That's the swamp.

-Well, Hannity's a Republican.
+Well, Hannity is a Republican.

 Yeah, they're pathetic.